alexgibbs606/UnitedFrontEvents/docs/moddingGuide.md

 This is a quick and simple guide to getting started making simple edits to squad.
 If you're looking to contribute to this repo, check out [the contributions page](/docs/readme.md).

+There is also a quick guide to [copying vanilla assets or creating your own](/docs/creatingAssets.md).

 ### Contents

 - [Squad SDK Setup](#squad-sdk-setup)